Popular Stories

 Someone replied, “If you wash in cold water, you may wish to dissolve it… I wash in a mix of cold & warm.
 Never had an issue.”

-What is washing soda and its uses?
+What is washing soda?

-Washing soda is a water-soluble salt otherwise known in Australia as sodium carbonate.
+Washing soda is a water-soluble salt, otherwise known in Australia as sodium carbonate.
 It is made by heating bicarbonate soda and is a more alkaline, powerful cleaning product used mostly in the laundry.

 Washing soda is a secret cleaning weapon for many, particularly in the Mums Who Clean group.